 Do whatever you can to gain trust, understanding and suit how the client likes to work.
 This is especially important for new clients.
 You’ll be recommended to others, and then the power of word-of-mouth really kicks in.
 Then you’ll have a better chance of more illustration commissions in the future – result!

 I hope you’ve enjoy this illustration and the development of the project.
 Do let me know what you think of the illustration in the comment section below, I’ll love to hear from you!
 I love this type of illustration commission, so if you want a magazine cover illustrating, I’m your man!

-If you’re new to this blog or website, take a look at my previous work for Londonist Drinks or some of my illustrated portraits.
+If you’re new to this blog or website, take a look at my very own illustration shop or browse some of my illustrated portraits.
 I have a portfolio bursting with creativity, ideas and experience of working with top clients, so if you have a creative project in mind, give me an email or message on my Contact page.

 If you’re looking at taking a look at my previous blog post’s, I have everything from how to maximise your use of colour to 3 tips to champion self-belief as a freelancer.
 I’m committed to create a creative blog which is bursting full of consistent content.

 I want it to be your number 1 place to help you succeed and become a better artist, illustrator to freelancer.
 Come along on the journey and see what you can learn and develop!